 3.17 One of the key aims for the district, outlined in the 2020 Vision document launched by Bradford Congress in April 2000, is to achieve a prosperous, well diversified local economy with particular strengths in the new technology, financial services and cultural industries.
 The Unitary Development Plan can help achieve this objective by providing development land in attractive locations, particularly for fast growing local companies on which the future prosperity of the district depends.
-However in doing this it needs to ensure the prosperity is founded on the principles of sustainable development and the Plan in particular should ensure economic activity takes place in sustainable locations as articulated in policy E4 of RPG.
+However in doing this it needs to ensure the prosperity is founded on the principles of sustainable development and the Plan in particular should ensure economic activity takes place in sustainable locations as articulated in Policy E4 of RPG.

-- TO [Delete: THE PLAN PROMOTES] PROMOTE ECONOMIC REGENERATION AND [Delete: CREATES] CREATE THE CONDITIONS TO SUPPORT ECONOMIC GROWTH AND EMPLOYMENT OPPORTUNITIES FOR ALL THROUGH THE PROVISION OF LAND AND APPROPRIATE REUSE OF BUILDINGS IN SUSTAINABLE LOCATIONS PREDOMINANTLY WITHIN THE EXISTING BUILT UP AREAS. - 3.18 These principals are carried through into part 2 of the Plan in the [Delete: topics areas] chapters of Economy and Employment and Centres.
+TO PROMOTE ECONOMIC REGENERATION AND CREATE THE CONDITIONS TO SUPPORT ECONOMIC GROWTH AND EMPLOYMENT OPPORTUNITIES FOR ALL THROUGH THE PROVISION OF LAND AND APPROPRIATE REUSE OF BUILDINGS IN SUSTAINABLE LOCATIONS PREDOMINANTLY WITHIN THE EXISTING BUILT UP AREAS.

+3.18 These principals are carried through into Part 2 of the Plan in the chapters of Economy and Employment, and Centres.